xforce-io/magneto/examples/README.md

 to get results and reply to clients

 **Broadcast**
-* Multiple clients tell agent, who broadcast queries to consumers
+* Multiple clients tell agent, who broadcasts queries to consumers